steveu/urm.st/content/collections/projects/york-assembly.md

   - UX Design
   - Full Stack Development
 start: 2009
-description:
-  - My MSc dissertation involved the build of a custom Virtual Learning Environment (VLE) and an experiment with 107 undergraduate students to measure the effect game mechanics had on participation and engagement.
-  - My research hypotheses were somewhat successful, however the VLE app I made was well received, and remained in use after research had ended.
 ---
+My MSc dissertation involved the build of a custom Virtual Learning Environment (VLE) and an experiment with 107 undergraduate students to measure the effect game mechanics had on participation and engagement.

+My research hypotheses were somewhat successful, however the VLE app I made was well received, and remained in use after research had ended.